📞 Speak with someone today: 423-202-3008

 Closest clinic: Weber City (5 miles)

-Most Kingsport patients receive opioid care at our Weber City clinic — minutes across the state line — or via telehealth.
+Most Kingsport patients access opioid treatment at our Weber City clinic across the state line.

 📍 Bristol, TN/VA